Table of Contents

 Spend the morning exploring 10th-century Guimarães Castle then stop for lunch.
 The medieval square is the most atmospheric place to eat but prepare for increased prices.
 Step into the side streets for affordable, authentic fare.

 For the afternoon, take Teleférico de Guimarães up Penha mountain.
-This costs €7 return and will gain you spectacular views both from the cable car and the mirador at the top.
+It’s worth paying the €7 to see the spectacular views both from the cable car and the mirador at the top.

 Getting to Guimarães as a Porto day trip